 In essence Roseberry Cottage is perfect for holidays across the generations - grandparents, parents and children, all looking to make the most of the local area.

-A shallow ramped path leads up to the front door, allowing easy access for those with limited mobility.
+Steps leading up to the front and side door.
 Inside just off the entrance hall there are a myriad of comfortable rooms waiting to be explored.

 There's a fully fitted kitchen with electric cooker, dishwasher, microwave, fridge, freezer, washing machine & dryer plus dining space for five.
 There is also a small laundry room adjacent.